iagosilvestre/tello_ros/README.md

 - /detectRed	std_msgs/Int16		- Amount of red pixels the drone camera is seeing
 - /detectBlue	std_msgs/Int16		- Amount of blue pixels the drone camera is seeing
 - /battery	std_msgs/Int16		- Battery percentage of the drone
-- /cmd_tello	std_msgs/String		- Used to send commands to the tello, for example"move_forward;180"
+- /drone1/cmd_vel	std_msgs/Twist		- Used to command tello velocity
 </pre>
 ## Installation